yfguo91/remesh/README.md

 There are eight examples available in the repository you can use to check the performance of the program.

 Using the same parameter in our paper ”123456”, you will get the same results.
-For joint.stl, mparam.maxh=0.035 and mparam.minh=0.03.
+For joint mesh, mparam.maxh=0.035 and mparam.minh=0.03.
-For homer.stl, mparam.maxh=0.01 and mparam.minh=0.002.
+For homer mesh, mparam.maxh=0.01 and mparam.minh=0.002.
-For torous.stl, mparam.maxh=1.0 and mparam.minh=0.7.
+For torous mesh, mparam.maxh=1.0 and mparam.minh=0.7.
-For bone.stl, mparam.maxh=10.0 and mparam.minh=2.0.
+For bone mesh, mparam.maxh=10.0 and mparam.minh=2.0.
-For Substrate.stl, mparam.maxh=100.0 and mparam.minh=5.0.
+For Substrate mesh, mparam.maxh=100.0 and mparam.minh=5.0.
-For Spline.stl, mparam.maxh=10.0 and mparam.minh=5.0;
+For Spline mesh, mparam.maxh=10.0 and mparam.minh=5.0;
-For Valve.stl, mparam.maxh=10.0 and mparam.minh=0.5.
+For Valve mesh, mparam.maxh=10.0 and mparam.minh=0.5.

 Hope our program can help you and any problem, please contact me.